 An International Standard Book Number (ISBN) is a unique identifier for your book or audiobook.
-Your ISBN specifies information such as the book format, the edition, and also the publisher.
-When you release a new book, you’ll need one for each format.
-This includes the ebook, paperback, hardcover, or audiobook.
-That’s four in total.
+Your ISBN specifies information such as the book format, the edition, and the publisher.
+If you’re self-publishing your book under a publishing imprint you created, you should always purchase your ISBNs under that imprint name.

-If you are publishing an ebook on amazon.com.au or any of Amazon’s other platforms, you won’t require an ISBN because Amazon will assign you a member and register it for you.
-However, if you choose to publish your book anywhere else, you’re also going to have to source an ISBN.
-Our personal recommendation is always to source your own, as it will give you the ability to control where your book is listed.
+If you are publishing an ebook on Amazon Kindle Direct Publishing (KDP) or any of Amazon’s other self-publishing platforms, you won’t require an ISBN because Amazon will assign you an ASIN and register it for you if you prefer.
+However, if you choose to publish your book anywhere else, you must also source an ISBN for it, as ASINs are only for Amazon.

-So, What Does Your ISBN Do?
+So, What Role Does Your ISBN Play, and What’s Its Purpose?

 - It will improve the likelihood that your book will be discovered and purchased.